This Namecheap vs. Cloudways comparison comes from someone with firsthand experience with both web hosts.

 Here is the new Cloudways user dashboard

-Hovering your computer mouse to anywhere on the side menu reveals a slideout panel.
+Hovering your computer mouse anywhere on the side menu reveals a slideout panel.
 This slideout panel contains additional hosting features, account and project settings, and management.

 Here, you can access features like Cloudways add-ons, team management, project management, and affiliate programs, add funds to your account, and access servers and applications.

-If you have been following through the image, you will notice that the Cloudways new user dashboard is trying to be as clean and decluttered as possible.
+If you have been following the image, you will notice that the Cloudways new user dashboard is trying to be as clean and decluttered as possible.

 There are no unnecessary elements or features on the main screen area.
 Access to most features is only revealed through the slideout panel when needed.